Gulf Islands Region

 Uncrowded even during peak season, Mayne and its landmark lighthouse are a first Gulf Island sighting for ferry passengers as they sail into Active Pass from the BC mainland.
 Enjoy a handful of good restaurants, shops and galleries while knowing that uncomplicated restorative rest is the island’s best medicine.
 Cycle past the sheep farms.
 Visit a remarkable animal rescue facility.
 And take a contemplative stroll through a Japanese memorial garden.
 Book ahead: Accommodations are limited.

 Things to do on Mayne Island:

-- Discover Mayne’s colourful past in the several historic buildings, including the 1896 Plumper Pass Lock Up — the former jail — which is now a small museum; the Springwater Lodge, which has been operating as a hotel continuously since 1892; and St. Mary Magdalene Church, built in 1898 and still hosting services every Sunday.
-At Georgina Point Heritage Park, part of Gulf Islands National Park Reserve, the Active Pass Lighthouse has been signalling ships since 1885.
+- Discover Mayne’s colourful past at the 1896 Plumper Pass Lock Up (its former jail, now a museum); the Springwater Lodge, which has been operating as a hotel continuously since 1892; and St. Mary Magdalene Church, built in 1898 and still hosting Sunday services.
+The Island’s signature lighthouse at the mouth of Active Pass will celebrate its 125th anniversary in 2015.